We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 Venta’s LW45 original evaporative humidifier has an unusual disk-stack mechanism that uses plain cold tap water to humidify up to 600 square feet.
 With no need for filters, both maintenance requirements and running costs are reduced.
 Venta claims that humidifying in this way is more hygienic than mists and naturally reduces air pollutants and static.
 Aromatherapy oils can be added to the device to create a more relaxing environment.

-The appearance is best described as utilitarian.
-There are simple, easy-to-use controls for on/off and three power levels.
-An auto shutoff prevents damage should the device run dry.
+The unit’s appearance is best described as utilitarian.
+There are simple, easy-to-use controls for power and three intensity levels.
+An auto-shutoff function prevents damage should the device run dry.
 At around 13 pounds, the Venta LW45 is relatively portable, though a trolley with locking wheels is available as an accessory.

 Get the Venta humidifier for large rooms at Amazon, Lowe’s, The Home Depot, or Venta.